 View Patch Information including Reports

-Once Patch Management is enabled for the selection, the Agent downloads the Patch Management installation package (through the Site Concentrator if available) and silently deploys the software.
+After Patch Management for Windows is enabled for the selection, the Agent downloads the Patch Management for Windows installation package (through the Site Concentrator if available) and silently deploys the software.

 It may take up to two 24x7 monitoring cycles for the feature to activate and once active on the device, it will automatically run a Patch Status Scan and report back any discovered missing patches to the Dashboard.